nycmeshnet/nycmesh.net/content/blog/how.md

 * Install calendar (Acuity Scheduling) A scheduling calendar like Acuity simplifies organizing installs incredibly.

-* Planning (Trello) This is good when you are juggling many ideas
+* Planning (Trello) This is good when you are juggling many ideas.
+We are also trying AirTable

 * Email (Mailgun server, MailChimp for newsletters) Get a domain and use free-ish mail server and newsletter services.